Goldy-Bot/goldy-bot-framework/GoldyBot/README.md

 # THIS IS DEPRECATED!
 ## Everything under this module/library is deprecated!
-This lib will no longer be used, it exists purely to help with backwards compatibility during the transitioning phase to the 🥞 [pancake API](https://github.com/Goldy-Bot/Goldy-Bot-Framework/tree/v5.1dev1/goldy_bot).
+This lib should never ever be used, it exists purely to help with backwards compatibility during the transitioning phase to the 🥞 [pancake API](https://github.com/Goldy-Bot/Goldy-Bot-Framework/tree/v5.1dev1/goldy_bot).
 Soon this lib will be completely removed.

 ### If you want source code visit the [``goldy_bot``](https://github.com/Goldy-Bot/Goldy-Bot-Framework/tree/v5.1dev1/goldy_bot) module instead.